 - software maintenance or operations

 … we want to hear from you at AppSecIL!

 AppSec Israel 2017 will have two lecture tracks.

 There will also be a sponsors pavilion for vendors of products and services relevant to application security and developers, and for recruiting.
 Note that sponsorship deals never include talks!
 The content is selected independently of sponsors, and we do not abide “pay for play” (i.e. $ != talk).

 AppSec Israel always has excellent talks, but even if you’ve never done this before - you should not be discouraged from submitting!
 It is very important to us to have a diverse variety of speakers, and even if this is your first time presenting we will ensure that you have the support needed to give a great talk, including speaker mentorship if you want.
 (AppSecIL is also a super friendly crowd, so it’s a great place to start out!)

-The content committee that will review the submissions and select the talks is still being formed, from a group of leading security experts.
-As soon as we have our final roster it will appear here.
+The content committee that will review the submissions and select the talks was formed from a group of leading security experts.
 The Content Committee is being led by Erez Metula.
+The Committee includes:

 Anything and everything AppSec!
 Application security, software security, web security…

 In general, the only restriction on the subject of the talks is being related to Application Security or Software Security in some way (not necessarily Web).
 We will not accept any talks regarding other aspects of Security, that are not applicative in nature.
 Talks at any technical level can be accepted.